selym3/abs/README.md

-# abs-breaker
+# abs

-absolute value expression breaker
+python solver for absolute value expressions

+designed to work mostly with nested absolute values of polynomial expressions

 ## note